himmAllRight/himmAllRight-source/resources/templates/md/posts/upgrading-network-to-ubiquiti.md

 The router that died was a Linksys WRT 1900.
 When I got home, I setup our old router as a temporary fix.
 It's a very basic Linksys E1200.
-After using it for just a few hours, I remember why I hated it so much.
-It is turtle slow, and seems to stop working each day, requiring me to unplug and replug it daily (I think it is something with DHCP.
+After using it for just a few hours, I remembered why I hated it so much.
+It is turtle slow, and seems to stop working each day or so, requiring me to unplug and re-plug it daily (I think it is something with DHCP.
 It keeps trying to reassign IPs to devices, and then doesn't seem to understand how to accept their requests afterwards).
-Thus, the more *temporary* this solution is, the better.
+Thus, the more *temporary* this solution was, the better.

 If I am revisiting our network setup, I want to do it *correctly* this time, splitting out the router from the wireless access point using *good* hardware and software.
-My plan is to get an ubiquity edgerouter-x, and pair it with an ubiquiti wireless access point.
+My plan is to get an ubiquity edge-router-x, and pair it with an ubiquiti wireless access point.

 <center>